 We’ve all hit it – that wall that seems to sap away all your magical creative marketing juices.
 Suddenly you feel like Peter Pan without his pixie dust.
+But don’t worry!
 All you need is a bit of help to kick your marketing strategy back on track.

 And guess what?
-We’re dishin’ out 64 creative marketing ideas and inspirational tips to help you bust through that brick wall.
-Let’s get started with…
+We’re dishin’ out 64 creative marketing and advertising ideas plus inspirational tips to help you bust through that brick wall, generate more leads and increase online sales.
+Let’s get started.

 If you’re really looking to bump up those Twitter followers, you can’t be afraid to be a bit shameless.
 Speaking at a conference?
 Put your Twitter handle on the slideshow (heck, keep it in the corner the entire presentation).
 Ordering new business cards?
 Better include that adorable handle!